uchicago-dsi/debit-scrapers/services/extract/README.md

 A service for extracting development bank project finance details from heterogeneous data sources such as APIs, data files, and webpages.

 Consists of a Django project, `pipeline`, with "scrapers" for each data source.
 An orchestrator client queues the first data extraction task for each source.
-As tasks are completed, subsequent tasks are queued when applicable to continue "crawling" the source (e.g., a search results webpage would generate links to project projects).
-Meanwhile, full or partial data records are written to a database as the data is encountered.
+As tasks are completed, subsequent tasks are queued when applicable to continue "crawling" the source (e.g., a search results webpage would generate links to project projects) while full or partial project records are written to a database as the data is encountered.

 ## Setup

-After installing the required project dependencies described in the main `README.md`, create an `.env.dev` file with the following contents and save it under the `./extract/src` directory.
+After installing the required project dependencies described in the repository's main `README.md`, create an `.env.dev` file with the following contents and save it under the current extract directory.
 NOTE: If you do not provide a Gemini API key, requests made to the API will fail and the program logic will gracefully fall back to traditional webscraping without bubbling up the error.

 ```
 # Django
 DJANGO_ALLOWED_HOST='*'
 DJANGO_PORT='8080'
-DJANGO_SECRET_KEY=
+DJANGO_SECRET_KEY=''
 DJANGO_SETTINGS_MODULE='config.settings'

 # Environment
 ENV='DEV'

 # Google Cloud Platform
-GEMINI_API_KEY=
+GEMINI_API_KEY=''
-GOOGLE_CLOUD_PROJECT_ID=
+GOOGLE_CLOUD_PROJECT_ID=''
-GOOGLE_CLOUD_PROJECT_REGION=
+GOOGLE_CLOUD_PROJECT_REGION=''

 # Orchestration
 MAX_TASK_RETRIES='2'